AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

         - specify retention (1 day to 1 year)
     - Fast Snapshot Restore
     - can use DLM (Data Lifecycle Manager) to auto manage EBS snapshots
+    - can configure region level auto-encryption for all new EBS volumes & snapshots
 - Volume Types
     - General purpose SSD
     - High performance (io1/io2)
         - business critical apps
         - can multi-attach
     - st1 low cost hdd
+- RAID
+    - RAID 0 when i/o matters
+    - RAID 1 when Fault tolerance matters

 ## Instance Store
 - backups and replication your responsibility
 - gp2/gp3 io1/io2 can be boot volumes
+- Instance store is reset when you stop, terminate or hibernate the instance